-The first sequential accident model was the 'Domino effect' or 'Domino theory' (Heinrich, 1931).
-The model is based in the assumption that:

-the occurrence of a preventable injury is the natural culmination of a series of events or circumstances, which invariably occur in a fixed or logical order ... an accident is merely a link in the chain. (p.
+The first sequential accident model was the 'Domino effect' or 'Domino theory' (Heinrich, the occurrence of a preventable injury is the natural culmination of a series of events or circumstances, which invariably occur in a fixed or logical order ... an accident is merely a link in the chain. (p.
 14).